jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/reference-to-parent.png)

-The picture shows a child __B__ having an object reference in it, pointing to its parent __A__.
-It may look a bit unusual compared to the object reference notation introduced earlier, so it seems to deserve some separate attention.
+The picture shows a child __B__, having an object reference in it, pointing to its parent __A__.
+It may look a bit unusual compared to the object reference notation introduced earlier, so it seemed to deserve some separate attention.

 Nothing
 -------